thelovekesh/ghost-v4-on-heroku/README.md

 After deployment,

-- First, visit Ghost at `https://YOURAPPNAME.herokuapp.com/ghost` to set up your admin account
+- First, visit Ghost at `https://YOURAPPNAME.herokuapp.com/ghost` to set up your admin account.
-- The app may take a few minutes to come to life
+- The app may take a few minutes to come to life.
-- Your blog will be publicly accessible at `https://YOURAPPNAME.herokuapp.com`
+- Your blog will be publicly accessible at `https://YOURAPPNAME.herokuapp.com`.
-- If you subsequently set up a [custom domain](https://devcenter.heroku.com/articles/custom-domains) for your blog, you’ll need to update your Ghost blog’s `APP_PUBLIC_URL` environment variable accordingly
+- If you subsequently set up a [custom domain](https://devcenter.heroku.com/articles/custom-domains) for your blog, you’ll need to update your Ghost blog’s `APP_PUBLIC_URL` environment variable accordingly.
 - If you create a lot of content or decide to scale-up the dynos to support more traffic, a more substantial, paid database plan will be required.

 ### Configuring S3 file uploads